 Follow the BMI Guide

-If you are a BMI bariatric patient, it’s imperative you follow our patient education guide.
+If you are a BMI bariatric patient, it’s imperative you follow our patient education guide which lays out your diet after weight loss surgery.
 Follow the guide and it will work.

 “Stick with the plan,” Courtney says.
-“Make sure you’re sticking with our plan, not something you found off the internet.
-Not sticking to the plan will lead to a plateau quicker than anything.”
+“Make sure you’re sticking with our weight loss procedure diet, not something you found off the internet.
+Not sticking to the diet after weight loss surgery or will lead to a fat loss plateau quicker than anything.”

 If you’ve tried and tried again to lose weight but find it always seems to come back, weight loss surgery may be for you.
-The Bariatric & Metabolic Institute team is here to provide the best physical, mental and emotional tools to help you lose weight and find yourself.
+The Bariatric & Metabolic Institute team is here to provide the best physical, mental and emotional tools to help you lose weight, find yourself and even ditch your type 2 diabetes medications.
 Get started at bmi.arheart.com.